A Model of Random Industrial SAT: Proofs

 Now consider the second factor on the right-hand side of (\ref{proposition 3.2 part a ii label 1}).
 Clearly, the more clauses any $\I_i$ contains, the less likely it is to be satisfiable, and therefore

 As $\alpha'<r_{k}$, each of the sub-instances ${\mathcal I}_i$ is SAT w.h.p., so that each of the factors in the product on the right-hand side of (\ref{proposition 3.2 part a ii label 4}) converges to~1 as $n\to\infty$.
-Since $B$ is fixed, so does the whole product.
+Since, by our assumption, $B$ is fixed, so does the whole product.
 Hence~$\mathcal{I}$ is SAT w.h.p.

 \end{description} \end{description}

 \end{Proof} {}

 As mentioned in Section \ref{sec:The-main-results}, the proofs of Theorem \ref{theorem1} and Theorem \ref{theorem2} make use of some results concerning the balls and bins problem.
 Let $L$ be the maximum load for $M$ balls and $B$ bins.
 By \citep{balls and bins Raab n Steger}, for any~$\delta>0$,